-Whether living within or outside the area of the Experimental proposed CHN, those responding to the survey were opposed predominately the both existing Temporary LTN and Proposed CHN.
+Whether living within or outside the area of the proposed Experimental CHN, those responding to the survey were predominately opposed to both the existing Temporary LTN and Proposed CHN.

-Reported Reasons for not Walking and Cycling More:

-The number of respondents opposed to the LTN and CHN contrast with the given reasons why respondents do not walk or cycle more.
+Reported Reasons for not Walking and Cycling More: The number of respondents opposed to the LTN and CHN contrast with the given why the reasons respondents do not walk or cycle more.
 Those reasons include 'concerns about road safety/road danger', 'Traffic speed', 'Traffic volume', 'Unpleasant street environment'.